Sanshain/tcp-bundler/README.md

 main()
 ```
-if you use Django, you must custom loader for ideal using this plugin with tcp-bundle in debug-mode
+if you use Django, you must custom loader for ideal using this plugin with `tcp-bundler` in debug-mode

 ## Examples